egranata/puppy/README.md

 # The Puppy Kernel

-Puppy is a simple-yet-functional x86 operating system kernel.
+Welcome to Puppy.
+This project aims to produce a simple-yet-functional operating system for x86 computers.

 Explicit goals of the project include providing: